syedkhubaib-analyst/google-prompting-essentials/README.md

 - How LLMs interpret and tokenize inputs
 - Techniques to design effective prompts
-- Using AI tools in automation and infrastructure
+- Using AI tools in daily routine task automation
-- Practical relevance for scripting and DevOps workflows
+- Practical relevance for Analyst workflows

 ---